B.A. in Constitutional Democracy

 M.A. in Atlantic History & Politics

-Students who complete all concentration area requirements prior to the end of their undergraduate career at Mizzou can begin taking coursework for the Kinder Institute’s M.A. in Atlantic History & Politics, a one-year, interdisciplinary Master’s program that begins with in July, with a month spent studying at University of Oxford, and continues in Columbia during the fall and spring semesters.Learn More
+Students who complete all concentration area requirements prior to the end of their undergraduate career at Mizzou can begin taking coursework for the Kinder Institute’s M.A. in Atlantic History & Politics, a one-year, interdisciplinary Master’s program in the College of Arts & Science that begins with in July, with a month spent studying at University of Oxford, and continues in Columbia during the fall and spring semesters.Learn More